 9. Extreme Heat

-The Old Line State currently averages 10 days with dangerous heat levels.
+The Old Line State currently averages 10 days of excessive heat.
 Approximately 110,000 people in the state are vulnerable to extremely high temperatures and unfortunately, this number is expected to increase, as well as the number of heat waves experienced state-wide.

 Heat waves are dangerous especially when the air is stagnant and when there are high levels of humidity.
 They exasperate the periods of drought.